Taskomater/Activity-State-Changes-Tasker-Project/README.md

 - You may increase the priority of `Logcat Entry` Profiles to a number higher than the default `5` to make them run as soon as they are trigerred to store the value of the current package and activity if other lower priority tasks are running in Tasker.
 But note that using `Wait` actions will prevent other tasks from executing until the profile entry tasks are complete and may create sluggish behaviour.

 - The dumpsys commands are by default run in `Run Shell` actions with the root toggle enabled.
 Opening a root shell takes a tiny bit longer than normal non-root shells.
 If Tasker is installed as a system privileged app and is granted `android.permission.DUMP`, then root shell is not required and the root toggle may be disabled to slightly increase performance.
-You may use the script in [Tasker Package Utils](https://github.com/Taskomater/tasker_package_utils) project to automatically install tasker as a system privileged app.
+You may use the script in [Tasker Package Utils](https://github.com/Taskomater/tasker_package_utils) project to automatically install Tasker as a system privileged app.
 ##